John Portsmouth Football Club Westwood: Behaviour

 Westwood was banned from South Coast arch-rivals Southampton's St Mary's Stadium for urinating on seats in the away end and being thrown out of a derby match in 2003 for persistently refusing to sit down when ordered to by stewards.
 However, he was in the crowd on 13 February 2010, when Portsmouth defeated Southampton 4–1 in the fifth round of the FA Cup, and at the 2–2 draw in the Championship on 7 April 2012.

-He served a two match ban for urinating against a wall outside Forest Green Rovers F.C.
-It was his second match ban of 2022; the first was a three match ban for making lewd gestures towards away fans against Coventry City F.C.
-Westwood, a season ticket holder, accepted the decision of a two match ban, and said he had let the club down; he was told of his punishment by phone.
-He was banned from Pompey's draw against Oxford United in midweek and he also missed the home game vs Shrewsbury Town.
-Cancel culture has been blamed by John Westwood after he was given a three-match ban from watching Pompey.
+He served a two match ban for urinating against a wall outside Forest Green Rovers' The New Lawn stadium.
+It was his second match ban of 2022; the first was a three match ban for making lewd gestures towards away fans against Coventry City.
+Westwood, a season ticket holder, accepted the ban and said he had let the club down; he was told of his punishment by phone.
+He was banned again from Pompey's draw against Oxford United in mid-week and also missed the home game vs Shrewsbury Town.

-In early 2023 Westwood received another two match ban he has been banned from the club's next two fixtures after entering the women's toilets at half-time of last Saturday's defeat to Sheffield Wednesday and claiming that he was transgender.